MaximumEntropy/cudnn_rnn_theano_benchmarks/README.md

 Note: Results on regular RNNs cannot be compared as is between the two repositories as this benchmark uses the new theano GPU backend libgpuarray https://github.com/Theano/libgpuarray and different hardware specifications.

-The Recurrent Networks take as input a 3D Tensor `batch_size x seq_length x hidden_size` and output the last hidden state, compute a MSE loss and compute the gradients of error with respect to each parameter.
+The Recurrent Networks take as input a 3D Tensor `batch_size x seq_length x hidden_size` and output all hidden states, compute a MSE loss at each step and compute the gradients of error with respect to each parameter.
 The `hidden_size` specifies the size of the output and input layer of the networks.

 The code of the scripts we ran are available.